For the Love of Radio: SDRplay RSP1B

 Software-defined radio (SDR) is a radio communication system where components that conventionally have been implemented in analog hardware (e.g. mixersfiltersamplifiers, modulators/demodulatorsdetectors, etc.) are instead implemented by means of software on a computer or embedded system.

-By shifting some of the conventional duties of a radio into a separate computer and software stack, manufacturers are able to do some very interesting things, and do it at an impressive price point.
+By shifting some of the conventional duties of a radio’s circuits into a separate computer and software stack, manufacturers are able to do some very interesting things, and do it at an impressive price point.
 The “radio” contains the bits needed to capture the RF, while much of the minutia of processing that RF can be shifted to software.
 And the stuff that can then come along for the ride?
-A laundry list of interesting and useful capabilities, like waterfall spectrum displays (which you can see in the screenshots accompanying this article, although the evening I took the images, the bands were not very active due to solar activity that particular day).
+A laundry list of interesting and useful capabilities, like waterfall spectrum displays (which you can see in the screenshot accompanying this article, although the evening I took the images, the bands were not very active due to solar activity that particular day).

 While SDR technology can be used for both transmitters and receivers, a great example of the latter was the radio I ended-up purchasing: the SDRplay RSP1B.
-Britain’s SDRplay makes a range of SDR receivers, and the RSP1B is one of several wideband general coverage units.
+Britain’s SDRplay makes a range of SDR receivers, and the RSP1B is one of several wideband general coverage units they offer.
 Capable of receiving VLF, LF, MW, HF, VHF, UHF and L-band transmissions — gapless coverage from 1kHz through 2GHz — it basically can receive just about anything you want to hear (with the right antenna, of course).
 And when it comes to transmission type, that, too, includes anything you might want or need… AM, wideband FM, narrowband FM, SSB, CW, and whatever else.
 And priced at around US$140, I figured it was affordable enough to justify.

 The local Ham Radio Outlet (brick-and-mortar) store had them in-stock, so it was a no-brainer (after reading about them) to just head up and get one.

-Perhaps the only downside to the SDRplay platform is that the availability of the required desktop software for non-Windows platforms is a relatively recent development, and their SDRconnect cross-platform software is still an incomplete “preview” status.
+Perhaps the only downside to the SDRplay platform is that the availability of the required desktop software for non-Windows platforms is a relatively recent development, and their SDRconnect cross-platform software is still in an incomplete “preview” status.
 But while still in active development, everything I read suggested that it was adequately functional for my (Mac-based) needs.

 The RSP1B in Practice